-Climate financing approaches should be designed to address rather than reinforce gender inequalities.
-Women still face unequal access to political power, economic resources, legal rights, and ownership, bank credit and technical training.
-To address inequalities through climate finance, mechanisms should require a concrete gender analysis, not just of the number of women beneficiaries included in a project, but of how the project is designed, what activities are prioritised, and who has access to and control over resources.
+Women still face unequal access to political power, economic resources, legal rights, bank credit, and technical training.
+To address inequalities through climate finance, mechanisms should be designed to address rather than reinforce gender inequalities, and require a concrete gender analysis, not just of the number of women beneficiaries included in a project, but of how the project is designed, what activities are prioritised, and who has access to and control over resources.

-Accessing climate finance is a challenge that has gender implications.
-It is almost impossible, for example, for local women's groups and grassroots organisations undertaking mitigation and adaptation projects to gain accreditation to the Green Climate Fund (GCF) or other major financial mechanisms directly, and typically the projects women's groups are undertaking are deemed too small in scale to meet the requirements of support.
-This can overlook many sustainable solutions that require finances to scale and replicate.
-Gender-responsive approaches would include for example, the provision of long-term, patient and deeply concessional credit lines to women entrepreneurs and to address community needs for mitigation-related investments.
-It would also require mechanisms to assess the inherent bias in their structures toward expensive, large-scale, high-tech projects in favour of scaling up the provision of smaller-scale financing options, focused on the empowerment of women.
-This would undoubtedly include options for simplified approval procedures to support smaller-scale mitigation interventions at the community level.19
+Current climate finance architecture overlooks many gender just solutions that should be scaled and replicated.
+Typically, the projects women's groups undertake are deemed too small in scale to meet the requirements of financial support of international climate funds.
+To enable local women's groups and grassroots organisations undertaking mitigation and adaptation projects to access climate finance, financing mechanisms such as the Green Climate Fund (GCF) and Adaptation Fund should create specific accreditation pathways, while all funds should prioritise small grants facilities.
+Gender-responsive approaches would moreover include, for example, the provision of long-term, and deeply concessional credit lines to women entrepreneurs, and to address community needs for mitigation-related investments.
+Gender-responsiveness would require mechanisms to assess the inherent bias in fund structures toward expensive, large-scale, high-tech projects in favour of scaling up the provision of smaller-scale financing options, focused on the empowerment of women.
+This would undoubtedly include options for simplified approval procedures to support smaller-scale interventions at the community level.